 It is my belief that every student has the potential to learn anything; it is up to the student, teacher, and parent(s)/guardian(s) to figure out through what medium is best suitable for the learner.
 I am a facilitator, rather than a lecturer; it is critical that the student explain his or her thought process when completing an assignment, so I may evaluate whether or not she or he fully understands the concept.
 I believe that learning can be fun, whether it is reading a book, or playing a game.
 I look forward to working with you and/or your learner through the course of this year!

-University of Toledo - BEd, BA, Education, History
+Undergraduate Degree: University of Toledo - Bachelors, Education, History

-The Ohio State University - MA, Inclusive Education
+Graduate Degree: The Ohio State University - Master of Arts, Inclusive Education

 College Level American History